-The major difference among the UK, the Great Britain and England is that the first one is a sovereign state, the second one is an island and the last one is a part of an island.
+The major difference between the UK, Great Britain, and England is that the first one is a sovereign state, the second one is supposed to identify an island, and the last one is a part of an island.

-The United Kingdom is an independent country, its capital is London.
-The official name of the country is The United Kingdom of Great Britain and Northern Ireland.
-It consists of the island of Great Britain and the north portion of the island of Ireland.
-The rest of the island of Ireland is another independent country.
+To set things straight, it is crucial to note that the United Kingdom is an independent country, and its capital city is London.
+The official name of this country is The United Kingdom of Great Britain and Northern Ireland.
+The country consists of the island of Great Britain as well as the north portion of the island of Ireland.
+The rest of the island where Northern Island is located is another independent country called the Republic of Ireland.

-The Great Britain, also called Britain, is the name for the island that constitutes a major part of the United Kingdom.
-With and area of 209,331 sq km, it lies northwest to France and east to Ireland.
-The Great Britain is called so because it is the largest island of the British Isles, which also include the island of Ireland, the Isle of Man, the Isles of Scilly, The Channel Islands and 6,000 other smaller islands.
+Great Britain, also called Britain, is the name of the island that constitutes the majority of the United Kingdom.
+With an area of 209,331 square kilometers, Great Britain lies northwest of France and east of Ireland.
+Great Britain is called that way because it is the largest (or in the name’s case, greatest) island of the British Isles, which also includes the island of Ireland, the Isle of Man, the Channel Islands, and 6,000 smaller islands.
+To put it simply, Great Britain is the territory of the United Kingdom minus Northern Ireland, the Channel Islands in the south, and the Isle of Man to the west.

-The Great Britain is composed of three autonomous regions; Wales, Scotland and England.
-Wales occupies the southwest portion of the island, while England is in the southeast, and Scotland is in the north.
-England is the largest of the three regions in terms of area and population.
-These regions differ in their culture and lifestyle, and have some autonomy regarding to their internal governance.
+Furthermore, Great Britain is composed of three autonomous regions, namely Wales, Scotland, and England.
+Wales is located in the southwest portion of Great Britain, England is found in the southeast, and Scotland occupies the north.
+England is currently the largest of the three regions in terms of area and population.
+These three regions differ in terms of culture and lifestyle, and they also have some sort of autonomy regarding their internal governance.
+In fact, the Kingdom of Scotland was once a sovereign state, along with the Kingdom of Ireland, but they were unified into one kingdom (United Kingdom) when James VI of Scotland inherited England and Ireland in 1603 during an event called the Union of the Crowns.

-These lands were all independent long ago.
-The Kingdom of England had been established by the Anglo-Saxons before 10th century.
-In 1536, King Henry VIII enacted a bill that united Wales with the Kingdom of England.
-In 1603, the Scottish king James VI inherited the English throne from Elizabeth I. In 1707, the Act of union was passed by the Scottish and English parliaments to form the Kingdom of Great Britain.
-In 1801, the Irish parliament also decided to join the kingdom, forming the United Kingdom of Great Britain and Ireland.
-However, the southern colonies of Ireland withdrew from the union and declared independence in 1922, forming the Iris Free State.
-The kingdom underwent another name change, becoming United Kingdom of Great Britain and Northern Ireland.
-This is the United Kingdom that remains today.
+Before the unification, the Kingdom of England had been established by the Anglo-Saxons in the late 9th century.
+In 1536, King Henry VIII enacted a law that united Wales with the Kingdom of England.
+Then, in the year 1603, the Scottish king James VI inherited the English throne from Elizabeth I, and the Union of the Crowns was officially declared.
+In 1707, the Act of Union was passed by the English and Scottish parliaments to form the Kingdom of Great Britain.
+In 1801, the parliament of Ireland also decided to join the kingdom, establishing the United Kingdom of Great Britain and Ireland.
+However, the southern colonies of Ireland decided to withdraw from the union and declared independence in 1922, and the withdrawal formed the Irish Free State.
+Because of the change in the size of its territory, the kingdom underwent another name change in the year 1927, becoming the United Kingdom of Great Britain and Northern Ireland.
+The name remains unchanged for more than 90 years.

 You might also like: